percona/percona-xtradb-cluster/doc/source/limitation.rst

   for stable high performance, then it should be supported by corresponding hardware.

-* The minimal recommended size of cluster is 3 nodes.
+* The minimal recommended size of a cluster is 3 nodes.
 The 3rd node can be an arbitrator.

 * InnoDB fake changes feature is not supported.